 What is a good shopping cart abandonment rate?

-It is impossible to completely eliminate the shopping cart abandonment phenomenon.
-Since the industry average is 69.57%, having an abandonment rate that’s lower than that means you’re well above average.
-Still, it’s wiser to compare your abandonment rate to your own industry.
+The average cart abandonment rate is 69.57% and it marked the checkout abandonment rate benchmark for 2020.
+Having an abandonment rate that’s lower than that means you’re well above average.
+Still, it’s wiser to compare your abandonment rate to your own industry, especially since some industries were hit harder than others by the pandemic.
 It is believed that the optimal checkout process (one without any innate flaw of its own) would have an abandonment rate of just 20%.
+Still, it’s impossible to completely eliminate the shopping cart abandonment phenomenon.

 How is the abandonment rate calculated?